studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - Update boilerplate v3 to v4.

 > [!WARNING]
-> v4 isn't a following of the v3, but break changer with a new headless ecosystem.
+> v4 isn't a following of the v3, but a break changer with a new headless ecosystem.
 If you want the v3, [Download here](https://archives.champgauche.studio/wordpress-boilerplate-v3.zip)